 If you want to acquire backlinks and consistently increase your search rankings, you need to understand how to build links the “right” way.
 Bad links, spammy links, and/or poorly timed link building may not only minimize your potential results—but actively work against you by earning you a penalty.

 One of the most important elements of backlinks acquisition to get down early is backlinks acquisition timing.
 In other words, how fast and how frequently can you build link’s safely?

 In this guide, we’ll teach you how to time your backlink acquisition.

 Let’s start with a primer on backlink acquisition, and its role in SEO.

 Google determines search rankings based on the relevance and authority of the content it finds in its index.
 For relevance, it considers the intent behind the user’s query and attempts to find content that serves it.
 Authority is a bit more complicated.

 Google wants to provide users with the most trustworthy results.
 Accordingly, it evaluates the trustworthiness of each domain and each page with “authority:” domain authority and page authority.
 The higher the authority, the higher you’ll rank for a relevant query.

-Backlink acquisition is all about earning and building links to increase your authority deliberately.
+Backlinks acquisition is all about earning and building link’s to increase your authority deliberately.

 Of course, it’s not as simple as building as many links as possible as fast as you can.
 If you do this, you could earn yourself a penalty.